SampSharp/openmp-sampsharp-x64-poc/README.md

 Goal
 ----

-The goal of this project is to create a ready-for-production concept that can be easily used to generate a bridge between .NET and the open.mp component/data structure.
+The goal of this project is to create a replacement for SA-MP-based SampSharp libraries that can be easily used to generate a bridge between .NET and the open.mp component/data structure.

 Status
 ------